-The Board's unwritten policy regarding director attendance at the annual meeting of shareholders is that directors are encouraged to attend.
-All of the then-incumbent members of the Board participated in the 2023 annual meeting of shareholders.
+The Board's unwritten policy regarding director attendance at the annual meeting of shareholders is that directors are encouraged but not required to attend the annual meeting.
+All of the then-incumbent members of the Board participated in the 2024 annual meeting of shareholders.

-Executive Sessions
+Executive Sessions of the Independent Directors

 The Company's independent directors meet separately from the other directors and management in regularly scheduled executive sessions at least twice annually, and at such other times as may be deemed appropriate by the Company's Lead Independent Director or the other independent directors.
 Our Board believes this is an important governance practice that enables the Board to discuss matters without management present.
-Our Lead Independent Director presides over the executive sessions of the independent directors.
+Pamella J. Dana, our Lead Independent Director, presides over the executive sessions of the independent directors.
 Any independent director may call an executive session of independent directors at any time.
-The independent directors met two times in executive session without management in 2023.
+The independent directors met four times in executive session without management in 2024.